0xnu/rewsury/README.md

 - Academic Research Assistant: For recent papers with `Relevance Score`, select `arXiv` and ask for papers based on topic of interest
 - Article and News Summarizer: Send a link to an article or news and ask the model (except `arXiv`, `DALL.E`, and `SDXL`) to summarize it
 - Language Translation: Translate words and phrases with a model (except `arXiv`, `DALL.E`, and `SDXL`)
+- Internet Access (Search): It provides support for various search types, including text, images, news, and videos.
+However, to improve readability, the results are limited to five per query.
 - Message counter resets daily at midnight UTC

 ### Getting Started